-In this post we show how the application of curriculum learning can affect the performance of a simple reinforcement learning agent on some target task.
+In this blog post we show how the application of curriculum learning can affect the performance of a simple reinforcement learning agent on some target task.
 We do this by handcrafting source tasks using knowledge of our domain and agent.
-Our findings show that a curriculum can positively affect the performance of the agent on some target task, and serves as a proof of concept for future, more complex work.
+Our findings show that a curriculum can both positively and negatively affect the performance of an agent on some target task, and that the sequencing of source tasks is significant.

 "Example of a mathematics curriculum.
 Lessons progress from simpler topics to more complex ones, with each building on the last."